siriusdevs/rpm-hws_7-1_2023/first/README.md

 # About project:
 ## It is a simple sever written on python.
 It uses base python library http.server.
-Well, BaseHttpServer is a class.
-I used it to create a custom class which implements CRUD requests.
-It also used it for realisation REST methods.
+I use BaseHTTPServer class to create a custom example which implements CRUD and REST methods.

 # How to start
     git clone https://github.com/kirillsev1/SecondPartAtom_hard.git